Ale1/Splashdown/README.md

 # 🟥 NOTICE 🟥
 This is WIP and version 1.0.0 will be released soon on OpenNPM!
-(Exepcted July 25 - 2023)
+(Expected July 29 - 2023)

 〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️〰️